 The design for the new Vancouver Maritime Museum focuses on compressive and open spaces, mimicking the experience of walking along the decks and through the narrow passageways of the St. Roch, a retired RCMP vessel that successfully transited the Northwest Passage and now resides in the museum.

-The siting of the museum engages visitors and the public by directly interacting with the seawall that circles the site.
-The main portion of the seawall sweeps visitors up to the main entrance, while the forked, more scenic route along the shoreline offers moments to stand below the sloped, outwardly projected glazing and experience the grandeur of the St. Roch.
+Situated on the site of Vancouver’s existing Maritime Museum, this design seeks to engage visitors and the public by directly interacting with the nearby seawall.
+The continuous path of the seawall sweeps visitors up to the main entrance, while the forked, more scenic route along the shoreline offers moments to stand below the sloped, outwardly projected glazing and experience the grandeur of the St. Roch.
 The public may also relax upon the patio outside of the canoe carving studio, or climb the stairs to the rooftop and enjoy the views of the artefacts inside the museum.
 The siting also engages visitors by offering views out to sea, providing context for the nautical artefacts on display.
 This space allows the public to engage with the site around the clock, regardless of whether the museum is open or closed.